VladMarianCimpeanu/SMBUD-project/README.md

 ### Hypothesis
 The assumptions taken into account are the following:
-- People belonging to the same family live in the same home if not explicitly specified.
-Using the concept of "home" instead of "family", it is offered the possibility to differentiate domicile from residence.
+- People belonging to the same family live in the same house if not explicitly specified.
+Using the concept of "house" instead of "family", it is offered the possibility to differentiate domicile from residence.
 - All the personal data are verified by an authoritative figure, for instance the governament.
 - The domicile declaration is assumed to be truthful.
 - All the data coming from public spaces are always considered true and complete.